walles/catiplicator/README.md

 * Recently failed tasks should come up more often, it's better that the user learns one task properly than practices many
 * When the user becomes good enough, start timing the rounds!

+## TODO

+* Set a good font size for Game Activity
+* Fix Game Activity text alignment (for both `TextView` and `EditText`)
+* Start keyboard automatically in the Game Activity
+* Add skip button to Game Activity

+### DONE

+* Create a Game Activity
+* Add suitable layout to the Game Activity